proycon/LaMachine/index.md

  * ``clamservice start clam.config.colibricore``

 Each webservice will advertise on what port it has been launched and how to access it.

-There is no authentication enabled on these webservices, so do not expose them to the world!
+Note that there is no authentication enabled on the webservices, so do not expose them to the world!
 </section>

 {::options parse_block_html="true" /}